+Exercise and Sports Science.
 The Bachelor of Exercise and Sports Science prepares students for careers as teachers in elementary and secondary schools and as athletic coaches.
 Students must obtain an all-level certification.
 Graduates with teacher certification work in elementary and secondary schools in Texas and elsewhere.

+Athletic Training.
 Athletic training concerns all aspects of the athletes' health and safety.
 Athletic trainers help prevent injuries and provide immediate treatment and rehabilitation for injured athletes as directed by a team physician.

-The Bachelor of Exercise and Sports Science degree with a major in athletic training prepares students for the State of Texas Athletic Trainers' License and the National Athletic Trainer's Association Board of Certification examination.
-Texas State's athletic training education program was one of the first educational programs to receive National Athletic Trainers' Association (NATA) approval in 1974 and is presently accredited by the Commission on Accreditation of Allied Health Education Programs.
+The Bachelor of Exercise and Sports Science degree with a major in athletic training prepares students for the State of Texas Athletic Trainers' License and the National Athletic Trainer's Association Board of Certification's examination.
 An all-level teaching certificate is also available.
 Although most graduates work in secondary schools, many athletic trainers find positions with colleges and universities, professional sport teams, and sport medicine clinics.

-The curriculum phase of athletic training is highly competitive, and entry into this phase of the athletic training major is not guaranteed upon completion of the pre-professional phase.
-The determining factors for admission into the clinical phase of the major include: academic achievement, successful completion of the pre-professional phase, expression of professional goals, observation/volunteer experience, and a structured interview.
+Athletic training has a limited enrollment; therefore, students desiring to be considered for admittance should obtain an application from the department.
 This program also provides option to obtain an athletic training degree with a Pre-PT emphasis that will fully prepare students to enter the application process for the physical therapy program.
-The Pre-PT emphasis gives undergraduate students an exceptional "head start" in gaining admission to a physical therapy school, whether here at Texas State or elsewhere.
+The Pre-Pt emphasis gives undergraduate students an exceptional "head start" in gaining admission to a physical therapy school, whether it be here at SWT or elsewhere.

+Health and Fitness Management.
 The health and fitness management program is available under the Bachelor of Exercise and Sports Science degree and prepares students to direct fitness enterprises and wellness or health awareness programs in commercial, corporate, and institutional settings.
 Areas of study include fitness programming, stress management, smoking cessation, diet/nutrition, health-risk appraisal, and employee assistance.
 The curriculum also allows students to acquire the academic and clinical prerequisites needed to earn professional certification.
 Graduates work as fitness leaders, exercise testing technicians, cardiac rehabilitation specialists, or corrective therapists.
 Others are employed as salespersons, administrators, and managers of sports or fitness facilities.